Meet Chris Nowell

 “I now help teach other blind veteran members in both Llandudno and Brighton.”

-“In my local community there is a number of veterans.
-Eventually I want to organise a veteran’s class in my area, with the idea to then push this out to create a landscape photography veterans group.”
+“In my local community, there are a number of veterans.
+Eventually, I want to organise a veteran’s class in my area, with the idea to then push this out to create a landscape photography veterans group.”

 “I know a lot of members like myself, who achieve so much from landscape photography.”

-“It would be amazing to organise a group of people whom are like myself, and see them progress and improve, like members of Blind Veterans have seen me change for the better” Chris said.
+“It would be amazing to organise a group of people who are like myself and see them progress and improve like members of Blind Veterans have seen me change for the better”, Chris said.

-Alongside teaching, Chris has taken up public speaking, sharing his journey with others, in a hope to inspire and motivate those who may be going through a similar situation.
+Alongside teaching, Chris has taken up public speaking, sharing his journey with others, in the hope to inspire and motivate those who may be going through a similar situation.